 When you’re a therapist in private practice, your work can feel isolating.
 Especially when you’re working with an LGBT client who might be out of your usual experience.

 Maybe you’re working with a client from the LGBT community, and you’re left with questions, concerns, or even dilemmas.
-You want to do your best work with each client, but there are “gaps” in understanding and approaching your client, and you’d like some help to do your best work, with the best possible clinical outcomes in your treatment of the client.
+You want to do your best work with each client, but there are “gaps” in understanding and approaching your client, and you’d like some help to do your best work, with the best possible clinical outcomes in your treatment of the client; LGBT case consultation can help.

 When we talk about clients from the LGBT community, we might be tempted to think of four communities, one for each letter of the term, lesbian, gay, bisexual, and transgender.
 But in addition to lesbians and gay men, we can see bisexual men, bisexual women, male-to-female transgender, and female-to-male transgender clients.
 And there can be combinations within these, especially with couples.
 In addition, there can be Questioning, Intersex clients who identify as male, and Intersex clients who identify as female.